Self-organised quantum dots in marginally twisted MoSe$_2$/WSe$_2$ and MoS$_2$/WS$_2$ bilayers: conclusions

 Overall, hot spots of hydrostatic strain at the nodes of domain wall network, generated by the lattice reconstruction in marginally twisted MoX$_2$/WX$_2$ bilayers, form a nanoscale array of quantum dots for electrons and holes, which may be operated as single-photon emitters.
-Based on the presented analysis, we propose that the SPE spectrum can be tuned by the choice of the twist angle over a broad range (including telecom for MoSe$_2$/WSe$_2$ bilayers), an the electron/hole state in these QDs can be manipulated via intra-band $s-p$ transitions using THz radiation.
+Based on the presented analysis, we propose that the SPE spectrum can be tuned by the choice of the twist angle over a broad range (including telecom for MoSe$_2$/WSe$_2$ bilayers), and the electron/hole state in these QDs can be manipulated via intra-band $s-p$ transitions using THz radiation.
 The data on the optical oscillator strength of the interlayer interband transitions in such QDs, Table \ref{Tab:polar}, suggest that the brightest would be SPEs in marginally twisted biayers with parallel orientation of MoX$_2$ and WX$_2$ unit cells.
-The same data also suggest that the recombination rate of these QD-localised excitons is about $\sim 1\%$ of the recombination rate of the intralayer A-exciton in MoX$_2$; as the latter was found in Refs. \cite{Poellmann2015,Dey2016,Jakubczyk2016,Cadiz2017} to be $\sim 200-300$\,fs$^{-1}$, this would set a 100 MHz possible repetition rate for SPEs in these self-organised QDs.
+Ratio of intra- and inter-layer interband velocity matrix elements also suggest that the recombination rate of QD-localised excitons is about $\sim 1\%$ of the recombination rate of the intralayer A-exciton in MoX$_2$; as the latter was found in Refs. \cite{Poellmann2015,Dey2016,Jakubczyk2016,Cadiz2017} to be $\sim 1/300-1/200$\,fs$^{-1}$, this would set a 100 MHz possible repetition rate for SPEs in these self-organised QDs.
 Note that areal density of these SPEs is $\sim$10$^{11}$\,cm$^{-2}$, which is 100 times higher than the density of quantum emitters in patterned TMD monolayers \cite{PalaciosBerraquero2017,Luo2018} and that a red-shift of the A-exciton in MoX$_2$, due to the same hot spots of strain, would enable selective population of the QD states for the optical pumping of the self-organised SPEs.

+Finally, we note that in real samples there is usually inhomogeneity of domain structure caused by smooth strain introduced during sample transfer process.
+Such inhomogeneity spread a spectral range of SPEs available on a single wafer, which can be used to produce a wealth of SPE devices operating in complementary spectral intervals provided by different parts of a single large-area WX$_2$/MoX$_2$ bilayer.

 {\bf Acknowledgements.} This work was supported by EC-FET European Graphene Flagship Core3 Project, EC-FET Quantum Flagship Project 2D-SIPC, EPSRC grants EP/S030719/1 and EP/V007033/1, and the Lloyd Register Foundation Nanotechnology Grant.